Skip to main content

 TL;DR

-• Generators and scaffolds include observability, compliance boundaries, and naming conventions in every file they produce, so new work follows the structure by default.
+• Generators and scaffolds carry observability, compliance boundaries, and naming conventions inside every file they create, so new work inherits the structure of the system automatically.

 Share this article